 Erie County, Pennsylvania

-The first (and only) major shopping mall in Erie County, Pennsylvania was built on an 87.5-acre parcel, located 3.4 miles southwest of center city Erie.
-The site, formerly the Spires Farm and temporary Kearsarge Airfield, was located in a incorporated section of Erie County known as Millcreek Township.
+Plans for first major shopping mall in Erie County were announced in June 1973.
+The 24 million dollar project would be built on an 87.5-acre parcel, located 3.4 miles southwest of center city Erie.
+The site, formerly the Spires Farm and temporary Kearsarge Airfield, was located in a section of Erie County known as Millcreek Township.

-MILLCREEK MALL was developed by Youngstown, Ohio's William M. Cafaro Company and designed by Andrew J. Burin Associates.
-The fully-enclosed complex encompassed approximately 1,095,700 leasable square feet and featured five anchor stores.
-The first operational tenants were a 2-level (125,000 square foot) Sears and 2-level (137,100 square foot), Erie-based Boston Store.
-These were in operation by late 1974.
+MILLCREEK MALL was developed by a joint venture of Youngstown, Ohio's William M. Cafaro Company and the New York City-based Arlen Development Company.
+Designed by Cleveland's Andrew J. Burin Associates, the fully-enclosed complex would encompass approximately 1,095,700 leasable square feet and feature five anchor stores.

-The nearest mall-type counterpart in the trade area was ERIE CENTRAL MALL (1963) {3.3 miles northeast, in downtown Erie}.
-This complex, which encompassed only 181,700 leasable square feet, was no match for MILLCREREK MALL, which was five times its size.
+The nearest mall-type complex in Greater Erie was ERIE CENTRAL MALL (1963) {3.3 miles northeast, in downtown Erie}.
+This complex, which encompassed 181,700 leasable square feet, was no match for MILLCREEK MALL, which was five times its size.
 The nearest regional-class complex was MEADVILLE MALL (1970) {30.2 miles southwest, in Crawford County}.

-Halle's [rhymes with "bally's"]was the second store in the mall to change nameplates.
+Halle's was the second mall store to change nameplates.
 The chain folded in 1982, with its MILLCREEK MALL location re-opening as an Erie-based Dahlkemper's Catalog Showroom.
 This lasted until 1993.
 On August 1, 1997, Burlington Coat Factory assumed the space, but moved out of the mall in the fall of 2012.
-The vacant anchor was reconfigured as eight tenant spaces, with a new southwest mall entrance created.
+The vacant anchor was reconfigured as seven tenant spaces, with a new southwest mall entrance created.
+A (50,000 square foot) Round One Bowling & Entertainment Center occupied space on two levels.
+It opened for business on September 1, 2018.

 Meanwhile, Carlisle's space, vacated in 1995, was renovated with a small addition.
 The area was occupied by a Myrtle Beach-based Waccamaw's HomePlace.
 This store was shuttered on April 1, 2001 and divided between AC Moore Arts & Crafts and Steve & Barry's University Sportswear.
 The Steve & Barry's chain was liquidated in early 2009.
 Kaufmann's had been converted into a Macy's on September 8, 2006.